jhosuedeveloper/cs310-pa1-summer18/README.md

 ## Assignment Objective
 - Write a program to paint nested polygons
 - Build linked list to represent polygon and store a list of polygons
-- Sort polyongs in nested order from outside to inside
+- Sort polygons in nested order from outside to inside
 - Write a method to check if a polygon is inside another polygon using *winding number*; [Learn more about winding number from Wikipedia](https://en.wikipedia.org/wiki/Winding_number)

 ## Table of Contents